FartyPants/merge_quant_cpu/README.md

 Then Select the merged model and Quantize with default params.

 NOTE: if you don't have AutoGPTQ installed then Quantization will throw an error.
 I would actually suggest not to use GPTQ anymore, as most people moved to GGUF or exllama2
-You can install AutogptQ in the environment by using cmd_windows.bat
+You can try to install AutogptQ in the environment by using cmd_windows.bat, but there is constant on and off issue with AutoGPTQ in WebUI.